What's "real" Mexican food, anyway?

 Dairy foods arrived with the Spanish.
 Cotija cheese is dry and crumbly with a salty taste somewhat like feta, an adequate substitute in a pinch.
 However, an even better sub for true Mexican cotija cheese, which is unavailable in the U.S., is probably Romano cheese.
 Cotija, as well as queso fresco and queso blanco, can be used to top tacos, beans, enchiladas -- the works.
 These cheeses don't melt well, so they're typically added at the end of cooking or as a garnish.

 Incidentally, bright yellow cheese on your Mexican food?
 It's a not-so-subtle sign that it might not be authentically Mexican.
 Mexican dishes favor Queso Monterey, Queso Chihuahua, and Queso Fresco instead.
+Learn how easy it is to make authentic questo fresco at home.
+Really.

 Another of Meso-America's great gifts to the world, tomatoes were first domesticated by ancient Mayans and Aztecs.
 Mexican cooks use tomatoes in fresh and cooked salsas, in rice dishes, and stews.
 Kitchen Tip: Keep tomatoes at room temperature -- the cold of refrigeration dulls flavor and destroys texture.